-Generally, foreign citizens intending to enter, stay, and work in Indonesia must obtain a visa (now electronically) through the immigration officials as stipulated in the Immigration Law.
-In practice, foreign journalists intending to work in Indonesia must also obtain a Journalist Visa through the Ministry of Foreign Affairs, which includes submitting a reporting plan and collecting a temporary press card upon arrival.
-Whereas, foreign researchers must first apply for the Ethical Clearance and Research Permit from National Research and Innovation Agency (Badan Riset dan Inovasi Nasional, locally known as BRIN) before obtaining a Research Visa.
+Generally, all foreign citizens intending to enter, stay, and work in Indonesia must obtain a visa (now issued electronically) from immigration authorities, as stipulated in the Immigration Law.
+Foreign journalists intending to work in Indonesia must also obtain a Journalist Visa through the Ministry of Foreign Affairs, which includes submitting a reporting plan and collecting a temporary press card upon arrival.
+Meanwhile, foreign researchers must first apply for an Ethical Clearance and Research Permit from the National Research and Innovation Agency (Badan Riset dan Inovasi Nasional - BRIN) before obtaining a Research Visa.

-PR 3/2025 does not replace these existing procedures but may add an extra layer of administrative oversight
+PR 3/2025 does not replace these existing procedures but may add an extra layer of administrative oversight.